conda/conda/docs/source/building/meta-yaml.rst

 Some packages ship .py files that cannot be compiled, such as those that contain templates.
 Some packages also ship .py files that should not be compiled yet, because the Python interpreter that will be used is not known at build-time.
 In these cases conda-build can skip attempting to compile these files.
+The patterns used in this section do not need the \*\* to handle recursive pathes.

 .. code-block:: yaml

   build:
     skip_compile_pyc:
-      - "**/templates/*.py"          # These should not (and cannot) be compiled
+      - "*/templates/*.py"          # These should not (and cannot) be compiled
-      - "**/share/plugins/gdb/*.py"  # The python embedded into gdb is unknown
+      - "*/share/plugins/gdb/*.py"  # The python embedded into gdb is unknown

 No link
 ~~~~~~~